Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Intersection Searching with Query Arcs amid Plates

 \subsection{The overall data structure}

-Our primary data structure consists of a partition tree $\Psi$ on $\T$, which is constructed using the polynomial-partitioning technique of Guth~\cite{Guth}.
+Our primary data structure consists of a partition tree $\Psi$ on $\T$ in $\reals^3$, which is constructed using the polynomial-partitioning technique of Guth~\cite{Guth}.
 More precisely, let $\X\subseteq\T$ be a subset of $m$ plates and let $D>1$ be a parameter.
-Using the result by Guth, a real polynomial $F$ of degree at most $c_1D$ can be constructed, where $c_1>0$ is an absolute constant, such that each open connected component (called a \emph{cell}) of $\reals^3\setminus Z(F)$ is crossed by boundary arcs (which we refer to as \emph{edges} from now on) of at most $m/D^2$ plates of $\X$ and by at most $m/D$ plates of $\X$; the number of cells is at most $c_2D^3$ for another absolute constant $c_2>0$.
-Agarwal et al.~\cite{AAEZ} showed that such a partitioning polynomial can be constructed in $O(m)$ expected time if $D$ is a constant.
-Using such polynomial partitionings, $\Psi$ can be constructed recursively in a top-down manner as follows.
+The analysis of Guth implies that there exists a real polynomial $F \in \reals[x_1,x_2,x_3]$ of degree at most $c_1D$, where $c_1>0$ is a constant, such that each open connected component (called a \emph{cell}) of $\reals^3\setminus Z(F)$ is crossed by at most $m/D$ plates of $\X$ and by the boundary arcs of at most $m/D^2$ of these plates; the number of cells is at most $c_2D^3$ for another constant $c_2>0$.
+We refer to $F$ as a \emph{partitioning polynomial} for~$\T$.
+Agarwal et al.~\cite{AAEZ} showed that such a partitioning polynomial can be constructed in $O(m)$ expected time if $D$ is a constant, turning Guth's existential result into an efficient algorithm.
+Using such a polynomial partitioning, $\Psi$ can be constructed recursively in a top-down manner as follows.